Urine Smells Bad for These 8 Reasons

 There is something you should immediately consider when you first start to notice a strong urine smell.
 First, think about the amount of water you’ve drunk in the last couple of days.

 There is something you’ll notice if dehydration is the cause of the bad smell.
-This sign is dark yellow or orange urine with an ammonia scent.
+This sign is dark yellow or orange urine with a smell similar to ammonia.

-As a rule, drinking more unflavored water makes this problem disappear.
+As a rule, drinking more unflavored water will make this problem disappear.

 2. Urinary infections

-Another one of the possible reasons that your urine smells bad could be a urinary infection.
+Another one of the possible reasons that your urine smells bad could be due to a urinary infection.
+According to a study published in 2010, urinary tract infections are fairly frequent.
 The most common symptoms include:

 - Strong urges to use the restroom.